SEN Information Report (‘Centre Offer’)

 Links to external support are available on the Centre website.
 The SENCO is always available to meet with parents to discuss support.

-Personalised student Half termly learning plans are shared with all staff – to ensure that the appropriate support is provided in lessons and in other aspects of centre life.
+- Personalised student Half termly learning plans are shared with all staff – to ensure that the appropriate support is provided in lessons and other aspects of centre life.

 At Stevenage ESC we take pastoral responsibilities seriously and are proud to have the Mental Health Kite mark.
 We pride ourselves on providing a high level of student support and guidance.
 One way we support our students is by assigning them a named mentor.
 This builds a strong relationship between the mentor and students.